jborean93/PSWSMan/docs/en-US/Enable-PSWSMan.md

 ```

 Enables PSWSMan in the PowerShell process so that any subsequent WSMan operations will use this module rather than the transport PowerShell provides.
+If `-Force` is not specified, the cmdlet will prompt for confirmation that it should be enabled.

 ## PARAMETERS